 With the right eCommerce solution, your reach should always exceed your grasp.
 Scalability is only an issue when you’ve outgrown your existing solution.
 But by the time scalability becomes an issue, it’s a huge issue.
 It’s a clear signal that it’s high time you replatformed when your current technology limits your ambitions instead of fueling them.
 For example, if your eCommerce site takes 5 to 6 seconds to load a page your visitors probably aren’t going to stick around.
 Web visitors, especially those using mobile devices want sites to load in 3 seconds or less.

 As the number of SKUs you offer increases, database requirements change.
 Or, maybe your customers are looking for personalized catalogs and your website can’t deliver that functionality.
-You may want to add AI-driven chat experiences, but your existing technology just can’t deliver.
+You may want to add AI powered eCommerce chat experiences, but your existing technology just can’t deliver.
 Ecommerce replatforming can bring you the scale you need for faster load times, more SKUs, and improved customer experience through added functionalities.
 When your existing platform no longer delivers, it’s time to plan an eCommerce migration to a new platform.

 Marketing and Sales Signals for Replatforming

 When many sales and marketing meetings begin with “if only the website…” it’s a clear signal that it’s time to consider a different platform.
 If management has no clear view of leads, opportunities and sales, then a replatform of your eCommerce store is in order.
 If your marketing plans include custom prices and catalogs and custom product configurations but your website can’t keep up, migration to a platform that powers these marketing efforts is in order.
 If your website needs a complete redesign to meet the current needs of sales and marketing, it’s time to consider replatforming along with a new design to get your business ready for the future.
 Technology and design are so intertwined that any major redesign should begin with a look at the existing technology and consideration to migrate the site.

 When the Signals Point to eCommerce Migration